siljee/LearnReact1_clickCounter/README.md

 - Private state
 - Reusable and composable

+Functions and classes can both have state and side effects, or be purely representatable.
+It's Recomended to use Functions, but classes are more powerful

 **Reactive updates:**

 - When the input changes the output changes.
 This must be reflected in the DOM.
 React takes care of this